osuarezmunist/msan622/final-project/README.md

 ### Interactivity ###
 Since the purpose of this tool is to allow for the selection of variables for further analysis, I implemented two user-selected widgets to support this selection.
 I listed the ordinal variables in a multi-select checkbox and the categorical variables in a radio button.
 While this is a simple interface, the interaction with the four plots results in a powerful to quickly familiarize a statistically trained user with a new data set.
-The ability to efficiently iterate through different types of analysis on the way to coming up with a traige of the variables in the data set.
+The ability to efficiently iterate through different types of analysis on the way to coming up with a triage of the variables in the data set.

 Every time an ordinal variable is selected or de-selected, the active plot is regenerated, and this carries through to all other plots if made active.
 When a categorical variable is selected, the frequencies and parallel coordinates plots are redrawn with  the categories mapped to color.